Rapper Bow Wow apologizes for attending packed Houston club

 But Turner made clear that he doesn’t dislike Bow Wow and said the pandemic is not the time for concerts.

+News outlets report Bow Wow was seen Friday night in club Cle Houston among a maskless crowd, though the rapper said on Twitter that he sang only one verse, the “went back to my section and simply put my mask BACK on.”

-The tweets follow a concert at the Houston night club, Spire, where police saw hundreds of people waiting to enter the crowded venue to see singer Trey Songz and New York City rapper Fabolous.
+There was also a concert at club Spire, where police saw hundreds of people waiting to enter the crowded venue to see singer Trey Songz and New York City rapper Fabolous.

 Clubs in Houston are allowed to operate at 50% capacity.
-But fire marshals cleared the venue and cited the business for blocking exists.
+But fire marshals cleared Spire and cited the business for blocking exists.
 A spokesman for the Texas Alcoholic Beverage Commission said events held at that venue are under investigation for potential public health order violations.

 “If the investigation finds evidence of a violation, the agency could assess a penalty,” the spokesman said.